apollographql/apollo-tooling/packages/apollo/README.md

   --queries=queries                      Deprecated in favor of the includes flag

+  --preserveStringAndNumericLiterals     Disable redaction of string and numerical literals.
+Without this flag, these
+                                         values will be replaced with empty strings (`''`) and zeroes (`0`) respectively.
+This redaction is intended to avoid inadvertently outputting potentially personally identifiable information (e.g. embedded passwords or API keys) into operation manifests.
+DEFAULT: false

   --tagName=tagName                      Name of the template literal tag used to identify template literals containing
                                          GraphQL queries in Javascript/Typescript code
 ```